BetterMuSeek

 From the cobbled streets of Greece to the thriving music industry of the United States, the Epiphone story is as dynamic as it is enduring.
 Established in 1873 by Anastasios Stathopoulos in Sparta, Greece, Epiphone initially specialized in making fiddles and lutes.
 Fast forward to the 20th century; the company made its way to the U.S., diversifying into banjos during the Jazz Age.

-However, it was the year 1957 that marked a turning point—Gibson’s acquisition of Epiphone.
+However, 1957 marked a turning point—Gibson’s acquisition of Epiphone.
 This merger brought together two titans of the guitar world, blending Gibson’s legacy with Epiphone’s affordability and innovation.

 Since then, Epiphone has been crafting classical guitars that combine vintage charm with modern ingenuity.
-The brand has thrived under Gibson’s umbrella, using its newfound resources to research and develop guitars that resonate with both traditional and contemporary trends.
-It’s this rich history of over 145 years that makes an Epiphone not just an instrument but a piece of music history.
+The brand has thrived under Gibson’s umbrella, using its newfound resources to research and develop guitars that resonate with traditional and contemporary trends.
+This rich history of over 145 years makes an Epiphone not just an instrument but a piece of music history.

 Key Features to Look For